supermedium/superframe/components/aabb-collider/README.md

 | objects           | Selector of entities to intersection test against.            | ''            |
 | interval          | Milliseconds in between intersection checks.                  | 80            |

+If the target collidable object is moving, set `<a-entity data-aabb-collider-dynamic>` on the target.
+By default, collidable objects are presumed to be static for performance purposes.

 #### Events

 | Event           | Description                                                                                                            |